dmontgomeryNREL/PyFLARE/docs/sphinx/groupcontribution.rst

 Table of GCM properties
 -----------------------

-.. table:: Properties of the *i-th* component in a mixture.
+.. table:: GCM properties of the *i-th* component in a mixture.
 The subscript *stp* denotes a standard pressure assumption.
    :widths: auto
+   :align: center

    ==========================  =====================  ===========================================  ====================  ===========================================================
    Property                    Units                  Group Contributions                          Units                 Description